SnorlaxYum/Simputer/contents/Terminal/20190610-cf-vs-bare-nginx.md

 | :------------- | :------------- |
 | 2       | 12       |

 CloudFlare only won two rounds, when something occasional happened.
 So that result is, almost a total win for bare Nginx.
 I believe with only one server behind the CloudFlare, Cloudflare will behave worse since there will be some longer paths for CloudFlare to receive responses from thus resulting in a longer waiting time.
 But CloudFlare is okay as a free service, while I can't expect too much from it with so many users on it.
 I'm still a user of their DNS.
 Their DNS is famous for its fast speed.

+__Update:__ Actually I did some tests on my isso subdomain backend.
+Load balanced bare nginx servers behaved worse than single nginx behind Cloudflare CDN if I use Cloudflare on my main site.
+Load balanced nginx servers behind Cloudflare CDN behaved worse than single nginx behind Cloudflare CDN as well.
+I'd rather use Cloudflare CDN alone for dynamic contents if I use Cloudflare CDN for my static contents.
+Less lookup, faster speed.
+(Haven't tried contributed database though, that might lead to a different result)

 [^1]: [Website Speed Test | Full Page Performance Check](https://tools.keycdn.com/speed)